 John hails from the legendary Louie Mueller BBQ family of Taylor, TX.
 He still lives out there and commutes one hour each way to Austin every day.
 Anyway, as a third generation BBQ-er John was at the top of his game, having inherited control of the pits from his father, Bobby.

 The next portion reads much like an old country song – a woman enters the scene and everything goes a little haywire.
-John leaves the family business under a dark cloud, opens his own brick and mortar BBQ joint on Manor Rd in Austin, is tormented by personal demons and whiskey, loses the business and winds up homeless for a litte while, then finally makes his triumphant return to Austin several years later with his current JMueller BBQ trailer.
-Where, FYI, he is now considered one of the top BBQ joints in the country, though he has now moved on from this.
+John leaves the family business under a dark cloud, opens his own brick and mortar BBQ joint on Manor Rd in Austin, is tormented by personal demons and whiskey, loses the business and winds up homeless for a litte while, then finally makes his return to Austin several years later with his JMueller BBQ trailer.
+Where, FYI, he was considered one of the top BBQ joints in the country, though he has now moved on from this.

 Of course, I’m omitting an incredible amount of detail, emotions and nuances by condensing one man’s entire life journey, but for now I’d rather focus on his BBQ.

 What can you expect from BBQ at JMueller?
 You can expect to be given a moist nugget of brisket with a thick black crust as a taste test sampler as you step up to order.
 You can expect John himself to hand you a cold Lone Star on the house as you wait in line.
 You can expect a selection of pork ribs, beef ribs, sliced pork, brisket (moist & lean), turkey and house-made smoked sausage; plus four killer side dishes.

 At JMueller BBQ, the working day starts at 3.30am, when the fires are lit in the firebox to the right of the enormous pit, a repurposed propane tank custom built to John’s specifications.
 The fire is started using the grease-soaked butcher paper from the previous day’s BBQ, and burns with regular ol’ Post Oak wood.